andrewbalitaan/twitchtool/README.md

 - The encoder can **optionally delete the input** after success (`delete_input_on_success = true`).
 - Queue directory: `~/.local/state/twitchtool/encode-queue/jobs`.
 Keep an eye on free space:
   - `twitchtool doctor` reports disk usage.

+- Temp directory hygiene:
+  - While a recording is in progress, working files live under `<output_dir>/temp` (e.g., `~/Downloads/TwitchTool/temp`).
+  - Final files are moved atomically into `<output_dir>` when ready, so partials shouldn’t appear outside `temp/`.
+  - If a machine crash or kill -9 leaves files behind, verify no recorder is running (`twitchtool status`) and then remove stale files from `temp/` safely.

 ### Outputs and file retention